Code-Institute-Submissions/recipe-sharing-platform/README.md

 4. Deploy the project via the deploy button on Heroku.
 <br />

+#

 ## Credits

 ### Content
-- Code Institute: The creation of the project came to life by utilising the Moments walkthrough step-by-step as a base foundation, and then building upon it to make the project my own.
-This is evident from the numerous docstrings within my files crediting the walkthrough.
+- Code Institute: The project was created following the "Moments" walkthrough project step-by-step as a base foundation, and then building upon it to make the project my own.
-- [Martina Terlevic](https://github.com/SephTheOverwitch): A constant support system, providing reassurance, and the ability to calm me down.
+- [Martina Terlevic](https://github.com/SephTheOverwitch): A constant source of support, providing reassurance, precious advice and patient guidance.

 ### Media
 - All the images on the site have been accumulated from different sources on the Internet.
 I do not have the information of the original content creator for these memes.